Marching for Schools: The Save Our Schools March Protests Education Cuts

 • Sending the message to Congress that No Child Left Behind is a broken education system that requires complete reformation

-• Heightening awareness of the dissatisfaction of the current state of public education, and showing that concerns go far beyond a handful of educators that don't like the status quo
+• Heightening awareness of the dissatisfaction with the current state of public education and showing that concerns go far beyond a handful of educators who don't like the status quo

 Going Local

-As the wheels for the Washington D.C. march have been put into motion over the last year, some of the states have become involved with the movement as well.
-For concerned individuals who are unable to travel to Washington in July, there are many local marches scheduled around the country to meet similar goals on a smaller scale.
-The Austin Chronicle reports that the Save Texas Schools coalition marched on the state capital in March, even as the Texas legislature was inside making important decisions on how to allocate public school monies.
+As the wheels for the Washington D.C. march have been put into motion over the last year, some states have also become involved with the movement.
+For concerned individuals unable to travel to Washington in July, there are many local marches around the country to meet similar goals on a smaller scale.
+The Austin Chronicle reports that the Save Texas Schools coalition marched on the state capital in March, even as the Texas legislature was inside making essential decisions on allocating public school monies.

-Instead of inviting state legislatures to speak at the event, the group has invited them as honored guests to hear what parents, educators and community members have to say.
-The Save Texas Schools has signed on nearly 100 volunteer organizers since its inception in February of this year, and the movement is slowly but surely gaining momentum as more Texans are voicing concerns about the condition of their schools.
+Instead of inviting state legislatures to speak at the event, the group has invited them as honored guests to hear what parents, educators, and community members have to say.
+Since its inception in February of this year, Save Texas Schools has signed on nearly 100 volunteer organizers, and the movement is slowly but surely gaining momentum as more Texans voice concerns about the condition of their schools.

-A map on the Save Our Schools website shows that similar demonstrations are occurring around the country, in states like Colorado, New York and California.
-The Washington D.C. march is scheduled for July 30, but conferences will also be held in the days prior to and after the event.
-The march will be preceded by a rally at Ellipse Park and then demonstrators will make their way to the steps of the Department of Education to show their concern and their demands for real education reform.
+A Save Our Schools website map shows that similar demonstrations occur nationwide in Colorado, New York, and California.
+The Washington D.C. march is scheduled for July 30, but conferences will also be held in the days before and after the event.
+A rally at Ellipse Park will precede the march, and then demonstrators will make their way to the steps of the Department of Education to show their concern and their demands for real education reform.

 Additional Resources [+]